Qingdao No. 1 International School of Shandong Province: History

+In its first year, the school enrolled students from more than 20 countries.
+Only foreign national's children could be students at the school.
+QISS serves students from pre-kindergarten to 12th grade.
+The Western Association of Schools and Colleges accredited the school.
+QISS is part of the Association of China and Mongolia International Schools.

 Curriculum

 The QISS curriculum is designed to follow the U.S. Common Core Standards and the standards set by the College Board.
 The school offers AP classes and is a PSAT and SAT designated testing site.

 The following AP Courses are taught at QISS: